PoliciesCenter for International and Cultural Education

 General Policies

 1. Class standing.
 Generally speaking, participation in study away programs is open to students in sophomore standing or higher by the time of departure.
 In practice, this means that most students may study away as early as the summer after their first year at Gustavus.
-Exceptions: (a) First-year students may participate in faculty-led programs in the J-Term, spring semester, or embedded spring break options, at the discretion of the faculty director. (b) Some programs, such as full-time internships and certain exchange programs, require junior standing.
+Exceptions: (a) First-year students may participate in faculty-led programs in the spring semester, or embedded spring break options, at the discretion of the faculty director. (b) Some programs, such as full-time internships and certain exchange programs, require junior standing.

 2. Probation.
 Students who are on academic probation and/or conduct probation may not participate in study away programs until the probation status is cleared.